Annany2002/velox-db/README.md

 The project has evolved into a feature-rich, **multi-data-structure database** with a durable persistence layer and a highly modular internal architecture.
 Key milestones completed include:

 - A generic storage engine supporting multiple data types.
-- Full implementation of **String, List, Hash, and Set** data structures.
+- Full implementation of **String, List, Hash, Set, and Sorted Set** data structures.
 - A complete, recoverable **AOF persistence** mechanism.
 - An advanced **AOF compaction** feature (`REWRITEAOF`).
 - A professional, decoupled internal package structure.